Skip to main content Skip to main navigation Skip to search

 Banana imports

 A policy determination was made in 2009 permitting the import of bananas from the Philippines, subject to biosecurity requirements.
 No trade has occurred.
-Australia does not currently permit the import of fresh bananas from any other market.
+Australia does not currently permit the import of fresh bananas from any market.

 Banana exports